BY LEA FABBRINI

 Students are left with having to commute to Ayr from as far as Dundee and Perth.
-Most letting agents seem to have “some predecided believe about all being partygoers and bad investments when [they] are probably one of the best investments for a Town like Ayr,” according to Guy Hassell, a fourth year filmmaking student at the University of the West of Scotland (UWS) who says he is perplexed “that landlords refuse to go into the student market.”
+Most letting agents seem to have “some predecided belief about students all being partygoers and bad investments when they are probably one of the best investments for a Town like Ayr,” according to Guy Hassell, a fourth year filmmaking student at the University of the West of Scotland (UWS) who says he is perplexed “that landlords refuse to go into the student market.”

 The renting process might be harsh on students in general, but notably worse on international students.

-Manal Al-Barghouthi, a fourth year broadcast production student at UWS from Germany, experienced first hands what a struggle it can be to find a flat for international students.
+Manal Al-Barghouthi, a fourth year broadcast production student at UWS from Germany, experienced first hand what a struggle it can be to find a flat for international students.

-It is unclear if students, UK and non, being left to go trough this lengthy process year after year is because of agencies having to cover their backs or because there is a deeper rooted problem in the unregulated system itself.
+It is unclear if students, UK and non, are being left to go through this lengthy process year after year because of agencies having to cover their backs or because there is a deeper rooted problem in the unregulated system itself.

 Categories: News, Uncategorized